A Guide to Cocaine Rehab & Treatment

 Understanding Cocaine Addiction

-Drug addiction involves cravings, tolerance, and the experience of withdrawal symptoms when the substance is not used or levels of the drug in the body are reduced.
+Cocaine addiction involves cravings, tolerance, and the experience of withdrawal symptoms when the substance is not used or levels of the drug in the body are reduced.
 Individuals who are addicted to cocaine may suffer relationship fallouts, mood changes, difficulty maintaining productivity at work, and disregard for the consequences of their drug use.
 Ultimately, cocaine addiction is an inability to quit using the drug despite its negative impact on health, personal, and professional life.

 Cocaine detox is an important part of working towards overcoming drug addiction.
 For individual recovery and relapse prevention, detox should be supplemented with therapy.
 Cocaine is an extremely addictive drug that alters normal chemical levels within the brain.
 This makes it more challenging for individuals addicted to cocaine to prevent relapsing.
-With the support of therapy for drug dependence, there is a better chance of recovery and sobriety.
+With the support of therapy for cocaine dependence, there is a better chance of recovery and sobriety.

 Why Cocaine Addiction Treatment is Necessary